Short Hills Robbery Defense Attorney

 Robbery is probably the most serious theft offense in New Jersey.
 If you are convicted of robbery, you could be charged with a first degree felony and end up spending the next 20 years in prison.
 This makes it vitally important that you understand the specifics of the robbery statute.
 You probably already know that a robbery charge necessarily involves a theft.
 However, what elevates an ordinary theft offense to “robbery” is that it involves the use of a deadly weapon, the infliction of violence, or the threat of violence.
 If any of these circumstances apply in your case, you could be looking at significant consequences.

-The lawyers at the Tormey Law Firm have years of experienced defending clients against robbery charges in Essex County, including East Orange, Bloomfield, and Newark.
+The lawyers at our law firm have years of experienced defending clients against robbery charges in Essex County, including East Orange, Bloomfield, and Newark.
 We understand how important this moment is for you, which is why we will do everything possible to win your case.
 We also have credentials and background in the law that you can rely on.
 Travis J. Tormey, the firm’s founding partner, previously worked with the United States Attorney’s Office.
 Additionally, our litigation team includes a former county and municipal prosecutor.

 Contact Us Today

-Call the Tormey Law Firm at 201-654-3464 to discuss your robbery charges and begin your defense today.
+Call us at 201-654-3464 to discuss your robbery charges and begin your defense today.
 You might also want to take a look at our Successful Robbery Verdicts & Settlements page.

 NJ Robbery Statute: N.J.S.A.
 2C:15-1